 At least another blog page is needed to cover the later generations of Nancy’s siblings.
 As can be seen above there is further research needed and I will provide updates to this blog page should more information come to light.
 If anyone would like a copy of the fifteen charts, I will be happy to send them out, if you email me at ray.backler@capsa.co.uk

 UPDATE Wednesday 20th September 2023: Mary Bihn has sent me another DNA match, again descended from Catherine Finn and Edward McGeever.
-Peter Cherry, whose parents are George Cherry and Teresa J McGeever is an 11cM match.
-Peter’s grandfather was Matthew McGeever son of Edward and Catherine and he married Teresa Murphy.
+This DNA match’s grandfather was Matthew McGeever son of Edward and Catherine and he married Teresa Murphy.